 In Mark 11:14, Jesus said, “My house should be called a place of worship for all nations.’
 But you have made it a place where robbers hide!”

-Profess to Be a Christian but produce no fruit.
+Profess to be a Christian but produce no fruit.

 In Mark 11:12-14, we have a fruit tree bearing leaves during fig season which means it should have figs underneath.
-Jesus went to the tree expecting fruit because he saw leaves but found none, so hence he cursed the tree.
+Jesus went to the tree expecting fruit because he saw leaves but found none, so He cursed the tree.
 He declared it would no longer be allowed to be a fraud, the tree withered and died!

 We are called to bear fruit that is show forth God’s glory by demonstrating changed lives.
 The things we used to do (worldly behaviors) should not be part of our lives.
 We are really in trouble if we fail to realize God has been good to us and then backslide, producing thorns instead of fruit (Hebrews 6:8).

-Forget previous concepts He’s taught you, then act clueless when He attempts to teach a new principle.
+Forget previous concepts He’s taught you, then act clueless when He attempts to teach you a new principle.

 In Matthew 16: 5-12, Jesus told the disciples to take heed and beware of the leaven of the Pharisees and Sadducees.
 The disciples immediately thought Jesus made the statement because they had forgotten to bring bread/lunch to the meeting.